smomara/yale_cpsc_323/README.md

 This repository is designed to be a valuable resource for individuals interested in engaging with the course materials for [CPSC 323: Introduction to Systems Programming & Computer Organization](https://zoo.cs.yale.edu/classes/cs323/), as offered in Fall 2020 through the Yale Zoo website.
 It provides a comprehensive overview of the course structure, including a detialed schedule that outlines readings and homework assignments in the sequence they were originally presented.
 Additionally, users will have acces to an array of class materials, including readings and handouts, facilitating a structured and immersive learning experience.

+A prerequisite for engaging with this course material effectively is a thorough understanding of the C programming language, as well as a solid foundation in data structures and algorithms using C. This prerequisite ensures that students have the necesssary background to grasp the concepts of system programming and computer organization, which can involve intricate details about how software interacts with hardware, memory management, and optimization techniques at the system level.

 ## Overview

 ### Topics Covered/Emphasized